THE Practice

-5–25 min — Yoga with integrated breath, tuned to the week's theme
+5–25 min — Yoga with integrated breathwork, tuned to the week's theme

 25–35 min — Guided inquiry and creative practice around the week's theme